bkies23/WordGame/README.md

 # WordGame
-A word game where users try to solve their word first.
+A word game where users try to solve their opponent's word first.